 Ineligible wheat varieties are referred to as ‘Wheats of Other Classes or Varieties’ in the Official Grain Grading Guide, which include unregistered varieties and varieties of other classes.

 The maximum limits for other varieties in malting barley shipments are set by contractual arrangements between the buyer and seller, typically around 5%.
 Malting barley is grown under contract with producers from Certified seed and is handled under identity preserved systems.
 Industry validates the variety composition of malting barley by testing samples of railcar shipments while they are in transit to either the port for export or to domestic maltsters.
 The Canadian Grain Commission validates the variety composition of export cargos of malting barley by testing samples taken when the vessels are loading.

 How do the maximum limits for ineligible varieties in grain deliveries compare to the varietal purity standards for seed certification?

 Canadian Certified cereal seed has among the highest varietal purity requirements in the world (more than 99.9% purity in the field).
 If very carefully managed, Canadian producers planting farm-saved seed produced from Certified cereal seed can maintain very high levels of varietal purity.
-For example, farmers growing only varieties of one class of wheat, using their own equipment for planting, harvesting and seed conditioning, could potentially maintain adequate varietal purity for several crop generations to meet the maximum limits for ineligible varieties in the Official Grain Grading Guide.
+For example, farmers growing only varieties of one class of wheat, using their own equipment for planting, harvesting and seed conditioning, could maintain adequate varietal purity for several crop generations to meet the maximum limits for ineligible varieties in the Canadian Grain Commission’s Official Grain Grading Guide.

 Grain Variety Testing